apify/apify-docs/content/docs/actors/pay_per_result_actors.md

 ## Paying only for results instead

 With **pay per result** model you will only pay for the results that an actor returns when you run it, and you will not be charged for the underlying platform usage.
+Technically, **results** you are charged for are the clean items in the default [dataset](https://docs.apify.com/platform/storage/dataset) created by the actor run.

 <!-- TODO - add a bit about the ability to set the maximum limits actor should return -->